StackByV/System_Design/README.md

 ---

 🙌 Acknowledgements

-This repository is a personal learning log and project space built while studying System Design with BossCoder Academy under the guidance of Mr. Pratik.
+This repository is a personal learning journey in System Design, inspired by courses and resources from:

-Special thanks to:
+BossCoder Academy — guided by Mr. Pratik

-Mr. Pratik, for breaking down complex concepts into clear and practical lessons.
+Coder Army — special thanks to Mr. Aditya Tondon for the best LLD playlist on YouTube

-BossCoder Academy, for providing a structured and hands-on approach to mastering system design.
+Grateful to these mentors and communities for their structured, high-quality content.

 ---